yuedaiyan/LEARN_HTML_CSS/README.md

-# HTML & CSS Practice: YouTube Clone
+# HTML & CSS Course: YouTube Clone

 This repository contains my final project and exercises from completing the HTML & CSS comprehensive course.
 The project focuses on mastering layout techniques like Flexbox and CSS Grid.